 Different Strokes: Meet Some of the Top Golf Instructors in SoCal

 The golf swing.
 Lee Trevino once complained, “My swing is so bad, I look like a caveman killing his lunch.”
 John Updike remarked, “The golf swing is like a suitcase into which we are trying to pack one too many things.”
 Watch 100 players and you’re likely to see 100 different golf swings.
 Some swings are more successful than others, to be sure, but even the best among us are constantly trying to improve.
 And just as no two swings are the same, there are many ways to teach the game, and many aspects of the game to teach.
-On the following pages, we introduce some of the most respected coaches in SoCal.
-As world renowned sports physcologist Bob Rotella said, “Golf is not a game of perfect,” but you’ll likely find that these folks can help you get just a little closer.
+On the following pages, we introduce some of the most respected experts in the world of golf instruction.
+As world renowned sports phycologist Bob Rotella said, “Golf is not a game of perfect,” but you’ll likely find that these folks can help you get just a little closer.

 Dave Stockton Jr.